 However, Classical Mechanics tells us a horizontal force will be developed by that perpendicular or vertical displacement which will always be 90 degrees out of phase with it.
 This force is called magnetism.

 This is analogous to how the vertical force pushing up of on mountain also generates a horizontal force, which pulls matter horizontally towards from the apex of that displacement.

-However it also provides a method of linking electromagnetic and gravitational forces to their quantum mechanical properties because as the article “Why is energy/mass quantized?”
+However it also provides a method of linking electromagnetic field to their quantum mechanical properties because as the article "Why is energy/mass quantized?"
 Oct.
-4, 2007 showed one can derive them by extrapolating resonant properties of a field in classical a three-dimensional environment to a matter wave moving on a “surface” of a three-dimensional field with respect to a fourth *spatial* dimension.
+4, 2007 showed one can also explain them by extrapolating resonant properties of a field in classical a three-dimensional environment to a matter wave moving on a "surface" of a three-dimensional field with respect to a fourth *spatial* dimension.